 Therapy for relationship OCD, social anxiety & developmental trauma

-As a Licensed Marriage and Family Therapist, I work with individuals, couples, and families navigating anxiety, attachment wounds, and unhelpful relational patterns shaped by past experiences.
+As a Licensed Marriage and Family Therapist, I help individuals, couples, and families make sense of anxiety, attachment wounds, and relational patterns so they can move forward with greater clarity and confidence.

 A thoughtful, structured approach to building clarity, self-trust, and secure relationships—at a pace that respects your nervous system.